smullins7/code-examples/blog-site/backend/README.md

-# TODO

-1. add audit/history
-2. add users to backend
-3. add abstraction to backend
-4. frontend for all functionality on backend
-5. make a decent effort on frontend style
-6. logging/monitoring to backend?
-7. add tags to posts by author?

 # Backend REST Example

 Example REST service using Flask.
 This repo is meant for demonstration/teaching purposes only.
 Production concerns like performance, scalability and security are absent from this project on purpose.